wavefrontHQ/docs/pages/doc/ui_dashboards.md

 **Note:** Many Wavefront customers use existing dashboards as templates, and store dashboard templates as well as dashboards generated from scratch in a a repository such as GitHub.

-## Working with Sections
+## Organize Dashboards with Sections

-Dashboard [sections](dashboards_managing.html#configuring-dashboard-sections) allow you to group saved charts.
+Dashboard sections allow you to group saved charts.
 Every dashboard has at least one section.
 The section link bar is located directly below the time bar.

 ![section toc](images/section_links.png)